-Before sending letter requests, please verify with Rita Strube that all outside letters of recommendation have been received by the Pre-Health and Pre-Law Office.
+Before sending letter requests, please verify with Rita Strube that the Pre-Health and Pre-Law Office has received all outside letters of recommendation.
 Once the letters are accepted and approved, they will be attached to your committee letter.

-The Office if Pre-Health and Pre-Law Studies will upload your Committee Letter to professional schools via AMCAS/ACOMAS/Virtual Evals letter services.
+The Office of Pre-Health and Pre-Law Studies will upload your committee letter to professional schools via AMCAS/ACOMAS/Virtual Evals letter services.